-- 1. TO RATIFY AND TO CONFIRM the Corporation's stock option plan, the text of which is attached as Schedule "B" of the Management Proxy Circular dated December 23, 2020; and - 2.
+- 1. TO RATIFY AND TO CONFIRM the Corporation's stock option plan that is currently in effect sets out in Schedule "B" of the Management Proxy Circular dated December 20, 2019; and - 2.
 THAT any director or officer of the Corporation shall be, and is hereby, authorized to sign and deliver any document, written or in form, and to take any other measure that he may deem necessary or desirable to give effect to the present resolution.